jujusnake/ainokatachi-web/README.md

 ## Message

-I am the biggest advocate of love.
+I consider myself as the advocate of love.
 But love does have a lot of different sides.
 It can be happiness, sadness, anger or something more.
 So with this project I wanted to create an short experience for users to think about how many shapes love may have.
 Also I intended the UI to be neutral, dark, and pixelated for more private and isolated mood.

 I wish users would feel like they got a weird invitation and go into a secret web space to think about the two questions I ask in the intro.